HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 **Whew!** That was a lot of data!
 We hope you have found it as interesting as we did, and perhaps even formed your own insights about some of them.

-One of our takeaways was that popular libraries such as WordPress, Bootstrap, and FontAwesome are primary drivers behind adoption of new features, while individual developers tend to be more conservative.
+One of our takeaways was that popular libraries such as WordPress, Bootstrap, and Font Awesome are primary drivers behind adoption of new features, while individual developers tend to be more conservative.

 Another observation is that there is more old code on the Web than new code.
 The Web in practice spans a huge range, from code that could have been written 20 years ago to bleeding edge tech that only works in the latest browsers.
 What this study showed us, though, is that there are powerful features that are often misunderstood and underused, despite good interoperability.